 By Evelyn Horan

-Though it’s easy to think of people in better circumstances than we are, that’s not a helpful activity for those of us who want to be like Christ and follow Him.
-A good way I’ve found to change my self-pity is to inventory the good things God has done for me.
-Some of His blessings I take for granted are my good health both physical and mental.
-In contrast we think of all the people who have a life threatening disease, or a serious injury to face.
+You can spend all day making a list of people in better circumstances, but that’s not a helpful activity for those who want to be like Christ and follow him.
+A good way to shake that self-pity is to inventory the good things God has done for you.
+One of his blessings, often taken for granted, is good health.
+There are people who have a life threatening disease or a serious injury to face.
 If you have good health, it’s time to be grateful.

-So the first blessing could be good health, both physical and mental.
-The necessities of life provided by parents, foster parents, grandparents or whomever you live with, require gratitude.
-Not everyone has a warm place to live, adequate clothing to wear, enough nutritious food to eat.; and plenty of clean water to drink.
-Having these things should make us even more thankful when we think of the millions of people in the world who don’t have these necessities should cause us to pause and remember that God has truly blessed us.
+Second, the necessities of life provided by parents, foster parents, grandparents or whomever you live with, require gratitude.
+Not everyone has a warm place to live, adequate clothing to wear, enough food to eat, and plenty of clean water to drink.
+Having these things when there are millions of people in the world who don’t have these necessities should cause us to pause and remember that God has truly blessed us.